RyzenGatto/GateKeep/README.md

 GateKeep is dependent on the packages in requirements.txt

-**To run this program you must CD to the location you downloaded this repository to and run**
+**To run this program you must CD to the repository directory and run**
 > pip install -r requirements.txt

 You may need to use pip3 instead of pip, depending on OS and how you installed Python.